yuansuny/yuansuny.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at RMIT University.
 I obtained my Ph.D degree from University of Melbourne in 2018 and Bachelor's degree from Peking University in 2013.
-My research interests lie in applied mathmatics, particularly in optimization and operations research, evolutionary computation and machine learning.
+My research interests lie in applied mathmatics, particularly in optimization and operations research, evolutionary computation and machine learning. <br/>

+See my [CV](https://yuansuny.github.io/files/YUANSUN_CV.pdf) for more information.

 News
 ======

-1. Our paper has been accepted in ...
+* Our paper has been accepted in ...

+* Our paper has been